top of page

 Eileen A Art Selfie with paint brush

 Excited for the month ahead, another set of good news arrived!
-The next day, while at the farmers market, I got invited to join the Winter Gardens farmers market.
-And I was also anxiously waiting for the first of December when I'll be reunited with two pieces of my soul.
+The next day, while at the farmers market, I got invited to join the Winter Gardens farmers market. anxiously waiting for the first of December when I'll be reunited with two pieces of my soul.

 bottom of page